LukasACH/InfluxDB-Client-for-Arduino/README.md

 :memo: In ESP32 arduino SDK (1.0.4), `WiFiClientSecure` doesn't support fingerprint to validate the server certificate.

 The certificate (in PEM format) or SHA1 fingerprint should be placed in flash memory to save RAM.
 Code bellow is an example certificate in PEM format.
-Valid InfluxDB 2 Cloud CA certificate is included in the library in the constant `InfluxDbCloud2CACert`, located in the `InfluxDBCloud.h`.
+Valid InfluxDB 2 Cloud CA certificate is included in the library in the constant `CloudCACert`, located in the `InfluxDBCloud.h`.

 You can use a custom server certificate by exporting it, e.g. using a web browser:
 ```cpp